-When my husband and I were nearly married.
+When my husband and I were newly married.
 We got pregnant around month two of our marriage.
 For those who do not know.
 I was a very young bride.
 19 years old.
 I went from high school student to bride, very fast… and entered the motherhood scene very quick.
 It was all without a doubt, a lot to take in.
 3 months after I found out I was pregnant, that sweet baby died.
 I never found out if the baby was a boy or girl but I do believe he was a sweet lil boy… who I named Daniel.
-For me, naming him was part of the grieving process… Although I will get to hold him, I still think of him often.
+For me, naming him was part of the grieving process… Although I never got to hold him, I still think of him often.

 I was 3 mo. along (just shy of the 12 week mark) and I remember after that loss, struggling to understand the good in it.
 I remember reading scriptures like this….